woodenworks/project-kraken/adventure-content/monsters/Mateo.md

 ***Tactical Swap.*** Mateo switches places with one of his illusions (including mirror image duplicates or phantasmal soldiers).
 He must be able to see the target.

-***Compelling Presence.*** One creature Mateo can see within 30 feet must succeed on a DC 18 Charisma saving throw.
-- *Failure:* The creature is charmed until the end of Mateo’s next turn.
-- *Success:* The creature is immune to this ability for 24 hours.
+***Compelling Presence.*** _Charisma Saving Throw:_ DC 18, one creature Mateo can see within 30 feet. *Failure:* The creature is charmed until the end of Mateo’s next turn. *Success:* The creature is immune to this ability for 24 hours.

 ---

 ### Reaction

-***Blinding Brilliance.*** _Trigger:_ Mateo is hit by a melee attack.
-- *Wisdom Saving Throw:* DC 16 by the attacker.
-- *Failure:* The attacker is blinded until the end of their next turn.
-- *Success:* No effect.
+***Blinding Brilliance.*** _Trigger:_ Mateo is hit by a melee attack. *Effect: Wisdom Saving Throw:* DC 16 by the attacker. *Failure:* The attacker is blinded until the end of their next turn. *Success:* No effect.

 ---